Near-maxima of the two-dimensional Discrete Gaussian Free Field: Moment calculations and estimates

 Proposition~\ref{lem:first-moment} ensures that, upon division by~$u$, the \emph{limes superior} as $N \to \infty$ and $u \to \infty$ of first two terms is at most order $\Leb(D\smallsetminus D^\delta)+\delta$.
 Using the Cauchy-Schwarz and Markov inequalities, the third term is in turn at most the square root of

-Thanks to our restriction on the support of~$f_2$, Proposition~\ref{lem:second-moment} bounds the second expectation by a constant times $\rme^{\alpha u+\theta(u)}$ while Proposition~\ref{lem:first-moment} shows that the first expectation is at most~$O(u)$.
+Thanks to our restriction on the support of~$f_2$, Proposition~\ref{lem:second-moment} bounds the first expectation by a constant times $\rme^{\alpha u+\theta(u)}$ while Proposition~\ref{lem:first-moment} shows that the second expectation is at most~$O(u)$.
 The last expectation in \eqref{E:4.8e} is thus at most $O(\sqrt u)$ which upon dividing by~$u$ vanishes in the limits $N\to\infty$ and $u\to\infty$.

 We conclude that the \emph{limes inferior} of the expectation term in \eqref{e:2.3} is at least the integral term minus a quantity of order $\Leb(D\smallsetminus D^\delta)+\delta$.
 As $D^\delta\uparrow D$ implies $\Leb(D\smallsetminus D^\delta)\downarrow0$ as~$\delta\downarrow0$, the claim follows. \end{proof}